viktorlott/penum/README.md

 ```

 ## Overview

-A `pattern` consists of one or more `shapes` and an optional `where clause`, that auto bind all concrete types that matches your shape(s)--with the trait bounds you've specified.
+1. A `penum` expression consists of a `pattern` and an optional `where clause`.
-- `shapes` can either be `Named {...}`, `Unnamed (...)` or `Unit`, and are used to approve variants.
+2. A `pattern` can consists of multiple `pattern fragments` that comes in three `group`-flavors, `Named {...}`, `Unnamed (...)` and `Unit`.
+They are then used for pattern matching against variants.
+4. A `group`'s inner parts can consist of:
-    - `generic` parameters are used as `named placeholders` which are polymorphic types that CAN have trait bounds, but **CAN ONLY** be declared with capital letters.
+    1. `generic` parameters and are used as `named polymorphic placeholders` that CAN have trait bounds, but **CAN ONLY** be declared with capital letters.
-    - `placeholder` parameters are used as `unnamed placeholders` which are polymorphic types that CANNOT have trait bounds, and are declared with undercore `_`.
+    2. `placeholder` parameters and are used as `unnamed polymorphic placeholders` that CANNOT have trait bounds, and are declared with undercore `_`.
-    - `variadic` parameter is used to express that a shape has a polymorphic rest parameter, and **CAN ONLY** be declared as the last argument--once.
+    3. `variadic` parameters which are `polymorphic rest placeholders` and **CAN ONLY** be declared as the last argument, and only once (for now).
-- `where clause` is used to bind generic parameters to traits.
+- `where clause` is used to bind generic parameters to traits which puts constraints on the concrete types that follows.

 ### Use case
 Normally, using a generic in an enum means that it gets applied to the whole enum, and not per variant.
 For example, if I want to specify that all variants should be a `tuple(T)` where T must implement `Copy`, I'd have to specify a generic for all variants: